usergreen/MX-Respin-iso/Xfce/xfce-20230812/readme.txt

 User: demo
 Demo password: demo
 Root password: root

+** Installation into Hard Disc
+To install this respin into internal hard disc, Click Installer Icon on Desktop.
+If it does not appear, run the following command instead from Xfce4 Terminal as root:

+ minstall

 ** Downloading sites
 This ISO and an updated version is available at https://sourceforge.net/projects/mx-respin-xfce/